probable-basilisk/pollnet/README.md

 with an FFI).

 # Building
+Prebuilt binaries (including win32) are available from releases.

 Pollnet builds with Rust in the standard way.
 Assuming you're on a 64 bit machine, building for 64 bit:
 ```